Degrees Offered

 ARTS 181.
 Interdisciplinary Seminar.
 4 Units.

 ARTS 181 is an advanced level studio course that focuses on the development of research skills and interdisciplinary practice in the arts.
-Anchored in the tradition of rigorous studio practices, and enhanced by innovative approaches to creative thinking and research, interdisciplinary studio offers a context for practicing art in the contemporary/multidisciplinary arts environment.
-Interdisciplinary studies of drawing, painting, printmaking, photography, video and three-dimensional media are supported through close guidance and mcntorship by art and design faculty.
+Anchored in the tradition of rigorous studio practices and enhanced by innovative approaches to creative thinking and research, interdisciplinary studio offers a context for practicing art in the contemporary/multidisciplinary arts environment.
+Interdisciplinary studies of drawing, painting, printmaking, photography, video and three-dimensional media are supported through close guidance and mentorship by art and design faculty.
+Prerequisites: Junior or Senior Standing in Art.

 ARTS 181B.
 Interdisciplinary Studio.
 3 Units.